nicke5012/alfredwl/README.md

       - added ability to mark tasks as completed through `wlshow`
       - added ability to specify which list to add a task to in `wladd`
     - Security improvements:
       - Moved storage of credentials to the Keychain.
-Also, this means that from now on you'll no longer have to go through setup when updating the workflow!
+Also, this means that from now on you'll no longer have to go through setup when updating the workflow! (thanks to [deanishe and alfred-workflow](https://github.com/deanishe/alfred-workflow))